25 Best Colleges for Chemical Engineering 2020

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Chemical Engineering degree.
+Learn more about the top colleges for a Bachelor's in Chemical Engineering degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Rice University offers a Bachelor of Science in Chemical Engineering that requires 132 credit hours, including 96 to 100 credits of required courses and the balance in electives.
 Students may choose the breadth option for their program, or one of five specializations.